FAQ

 No. We have a wonderful team of trainers here at the University of Melbourne, who are the only team authorised and qualified to train other professionals in our suite of parenting programs.

-I’ve completed Tuning in to Kids.
-Can I purchase a Teens manual and deliver the program without attending another training?
+I’m trained in one of the Tuning in to Kids programs.
+Can I purchase one of the other TIK program manuals and deliver the group without attending another training?

 Parents